vitejs/vite/README.md

 ### JSX

 `.jsx` and `.tsx` files are also supported.
 JSX transpilation is also handled via `esbuild`.
-Note that there is currently no auto-HMR support for any JSX-based usage.

-The default JSX configuration works out of the box with Vue 3:
+The default JSX configuration works out of the box with Vue 3 (note there is currently no JSX-based HMR for Vue):

 ```jsx
 import { createApp } from 'vue'